SigNoz/signoz.io/docs/tutorial/instrumentation-using-opentelemetry-operator.md

 <OtelOperatorOTLPEndpoint/>

-Now, we would just have set the pod annotation `instrumentation.opentelemetry.io/inject-java` to `"true"` for our Java Springboot workload deployed in K8s.
+We would just have set the pod annotation `instrumentation.opentelemetry.io/inject-java` to `"true"` for our Java Springboot workload deployed in K8s.

 Here is an example of pet clinic with auto-instrumentation: